 - Be rust-free

-- Doors molded in color will never need painting (even in a coast environment)
+- Doors molded in color will never need painting (even in a coastal environment)

 - Custom option for colors, sizes and design